jshipton/gusto_gmd_paper/results/README.md

 [here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage).

-To upload data to GitHub LFS for this paper, first install GitHub LFS following the instructions above.
-Then move the data file to the corresponding results directory for the test and add to LFS with the command:
+To upload data to GitHub LFS for this paper, first install GitHub LFS following the instructions above, unless you are on Pileus, in which case it is already installed.
+Then move the data file to the corresponding results directory for the test and add to LFS with the
+command:

 `git lfs track "results/$DIRNAME/$FILENAME"`.